-The Statistics Centre of Abu Dhabi (SCAD) is the official authority responsible for calculating and issuing the Industrial Producer Price Index (IPPI) in the Emirate of Abu Dhabi, which is issued periodically every quarter.
-The IPPI is a statistical economic index that measures the change in industrial production prices (manufacturing industries) over time.
+The Statistics Centre of Abu Dhabi (SCAD) is the official authority responsible for calculating and issuing the Industrial Production Index (IPI) in the Emirate of Abu Dhabi, which is issued periodically every quarter.
+The IPI is a statistical economic index that measures the change in industrial production volumes (manufacturing industries) over time.

-The IPPI serves a variety of goals and is used by policymakers, businesses, and national account compilers, and is key building block in SCAD's system of important economic indices for prices, production, and other areas.
+The IPI serves a variety of goals and is used by policymakers, businesses, and national account compilers, and is key building block in SCAD's system of important economic indices for prices, production, and other areas.

-The methodology used by SCAD in calculating the IPPI is closely aligned with the recommendations of the International Monetary Fund (IMF) where possible.
-Nevertheless, SCAD is currently undertaking a major review of its approach to ensure the IPPI is consistent with latest international best practices.
+Nevertheless, SCAD is currently undertaking a major review of its approach to ensure the IPI is consistent with latest international best practices, including a planned change from quarterly to monthly dissemination frequency.